 3. Set up a business bank account

 Whether you decide to operate as a sole trader or set up a limited company, you will need a business bank account.
-Whilst it’s not a legal requirement, we highly recommend that you keep business finances completely separate from your personal finances.
+Whilst not a legal requirement, we highly recommend keeping your business finances completely separate from your personal finances.